Separation anxiety in cats can be challenging, and sometimes the signs of insecurity can be tough to recognize.

 If you use the same routine every time you leave for work, this can actually cause stress for your cat.
 For example, they might realize that the sound of your keys means that you’ll be gone for a long time, and they’ll start to get upset and anxious before you ever step out the door.

 So instead, vary your routine every morning so they don’t quite catch on.
-For example, you can pick up your keys right when you first wake up some mornings or at odd hours of the day and night so they that sound and figure out it doesn’t mean you’re leaving.
+For example, you can pick up your keys right when you first wake up some mornings or at odd hours of the day and night so they hear the sound and figure out it doesn’t mean you’re leaving.

 Try things like putting on your shoes early or putting them on and not going anywhere, or feed your cat breakfast at different times after you’ve woken up.
 If you change things up every morning, they’ll be less sure what’s going on and won’t get as worked up and anxious.